sf-wdi-44/rails-views-and-helpers/README.md

 #### PUT, PATCH, DELETE

 Most browsers don't support PUT, PATCH & DELETE as form submission methods.
-Rails however has a _work-around_ for this.
+Rails, however, has a _work-around_ for this.

 Rails adds a hidden form field and processes this on a POST request, internally changing the request type.